Follow us on:

 • Define and execute an outreach, engagement, dissemination and communication plan in collaboration with regulatory authorities and other stakeholders, including patient organizations, to maximize the impact of the project.

-All Member States of WHO and the UN have committed to the goal of ending the TB epidemic by 2030 through their unanimous endorsement of WHO’s End TB Strategy at the World Health Assembly and their adoption of the UN Sustainable Development Goals (SDGs).
-The commitment of the European Commission and the private sector (through the EFPIA companies), with the support of Associated Partners as key players in TB research, as well as other public and private research institutions in the EU to respond to this global challenge is materialised through the ERA4TB Consortium.
+All WHO and UN Member States have committed to ending the TB epidemic by 2030, through their endorsement of the WHO End TB Strategy and adoption of the UN Sustainable Development Goals (SDGs).
+The commitment of the European Commission, EFPIA companies, and Associated Partners, along with other public and private research institutions across the EU, is embodied in the ERA4TB Consortium’s response to this global challenge.

 Governance